Extension Files/Package Layout¶

 Let’s go into each of these files and show some examples.

-This is the file used to create the Python package.
-It defines the Entry Point used to allow Review Board to find the extension, and contains other metadata.
+This file defines your Python package, its metadata, and the Entry Point used to allow Review Board to find the extension.
 This is covered in detail in Extension Distribution.

 setup.py